buntec/sbt-scalavista/README.md

 Either of the above produces a `scalavista.json` file at the root of your project.
 Re-generate it whenever the structure of your project changes (dependencies, compiler options, etc.).

-## Disclaimer
+## Known Issues

-This project is in alpha stage and should be considered unstable.
+If the generated `scalavista.json` is corrupted (not a valid json), re-running the task once or twice should do the trick.